modulus100/modulus100/README.md

 ### Hi there 👋

 At the moment focused on data streaming microservises development.
-In my spare time I research big data tools and topics.
-Tech stack I use: Spring Boot, WebFlux, Kotlin, Java, Elasticsearch, Hazelcast, Docker, OpenShift, Apache Kafka, Apache Spark, Python, Hibernate, PostgreSQL, EventStoreDB, Apache Cassandra, Apache Camel.
-Can do frontend with React and Angular but it's not in my focus.

 <!--
 **modulus100/modulus100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.